ingwinlu/www.heroicdebugging.biz/content/programming/022_worker_pool_broadcast.md

-Title: Broadcasting to wpool workers
+Title: Using wpool and pg2 to build broadcastable worker pools
 Date: 2016-02-06 16:57
 Tags: erlang, wpool